isontic/Education-Data/README.md

 # Schools

 This is the list of all the schools currently supported or upcoming schools that will be supported by the **isontic Education** app.
 Note: Not that some data for each school is incomplete complete.
 If all three check marks are checked the information for that school has been completely added.
 The dates of when the data has been last updated will be next to them.

+Your school not supported by the **isontic Education** app?
+Contact the team here: hello@isontic.com .

 ## Redwood High School, Larkspur, California